Basis sets¶

 The assumption is made in this implementation that computations over several indices act on sets of images from different projections.
 For special usage where multiple projections of entire fields are desired, it may be better to use

-directly.
-This also applies togradient()
+projection_matrixdirectly.
+This also applies togradient().

 - get_amplitudes(coefficients, probed_coordinates=None)[source]¶